 Audio recordings (legal in Japan)

-In Japan, recording a conversation you are participating in is generally legal and admissible as evidence (you do not need the other party's consent to record a conversation you are part of).
+In Japan, recording a conversation you are participating in is generally treated as legal and admissible as evidence (you do not need the other party's consent for a conversation you are part of).
+However, secretly recording can be ruled inadmissible if the method is considered to seriously violate public order — e.g., recordings obtained by deception or in places where you have no right to be.
+Recording for the purpose of self-defense in a harassment situation is normally accepted.
 Many smartphones have voice memo apps.
 Keep recordings in cloud storage as backup.

 4